organisciak/dissertation/document/3_apriori.md

 Remembering that the time spent on the first relevance judgment is confounded with the start of the task and reading the description of what is relevant, our hypothesis was that the effect is actually related to closer reading of instructions.
 Partially showing this to be the case, we found that those tasks where a worker spent more time on the first time were correlated to better performance overall (Figure<!--TODO-->).

-It does not matter how much time a worker spends on a task, as long as they spend enough time figuring out out at the beginning.
-How do you encourage this form of behaviour? \cite{organisciak_evaluating_2012} did not explore the design of tasks, but the findings suggest two things.
+It does not matter how much time a worker spends on a task, as long as they spend enough time figuring it out at the beginning.
+How do you encourage this form of behaviour? @organisciak_evaluating_2012 did not explore the design of tasks, but the findings suggest two things.

 Most significantly, it encourages the assumption of honest but biased workers.
 If a worker interprets the codebook, i.e. the relevance description, differently, then they will disagree with the consensus and be considered a bad performer.